Importing Plant Images Into a Plan

 A value of 0 inches works well in this case, but if we knew we would be placing this plant into a window flower box, for example, we may want to enter the height of this instead.

 - The Transparency panel allows you to either use transparency from the image file, or use a custom transparency color.

 If you choose to use a custom transparency color, for example, a tree image that has mostly a blue sky background, then you will want to use the Tolerance slider to apply the level of tolerance that you want applied to colors that are almost the same.

 - Select the Plant Information panel to enter information about the plant such as its common and scientific names, flower and leaf colors, bloom time, etc.

 Setting this information can be helpful if you are importing a variety of custom plant images that you would like to be able to search for using the Plant Chooser .

 - Enter any additional information on the plant, such as a description, lighting or hardiness zone comments on the Plant Description panel.

-- Now go to the Library Browser, expand out the User Catalog, locate the plant image that was just created, select it, and click in your plan to place it.
+Now go to the Library Browser, navigate in to the User Catalog, locate the plant image that was just created, select it, and click in your plan to place it.

 Take a 3D camera view to see the results.